FME Version

 Webhook URLs allow third-party applications to run jobs on demand.
 From FME Flow (formerly FME Server), it takes only minutes to create a URL that can access and run a workspace with custom parameters.
 Share this URL with other applications to submit jobs and deliver web services back to an end-user.

-In many ways, a Webhook URL shares a lot in common with job requests made through the REST API.
-A Webhook URL can run a job synchronously or asynchronously.
-It may include directives for job control, use custom datasets, and supports token authentication.
+A Webhook URL shares many similarities with job requests made through the REST API.
+It can run a job synchronously or asynchronously.
+It may include directives for job control, use custom datasets, and support token authentication.
 But instead of configuring these options inside a POST request, a webhook includes all this information directly in the URL.

 Workspaces run via Webhook URL can access all the FME Flow Transformation Services, including the Job Submitter, Data Streaming, and Data Download services.
 This makes them a great solution for dynamic and responsive web applications.
 Conversely, jobs run by REST API are limited to the REST Service.

-Consider your applications, systems, and workflow when deciding whether to submit jobs by Webhook URLs or the REST API.
-You might even find that both methods have a role to play in your workflow.
+Consider your applications, systems, and workflow when deciding whether to submit jobs using Webhook URLs or the REST API.
+You might even find that both methods benefit your workflow.

 In this tutorial, we’ll create a Webhook URL that runs a workspace.
-We’ll use this URL to submit a job by Postman and a standard browser.
-Please keep in mind, in order for applications outside of your network to submit requests over the web, please ensure that your FME Flow instance is publicly available.
+We’ll use this URL to submit a job using Postman and a standard browser.
+Please keep in mind that applications outside of your network must submit requests over the web, so please ensure that your FME Flow instance is publicly available.

 Files